w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 4.1.1 Parsing (WCAG 2.0 and 2.1) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 4.1.1](https://www.w3.org/WAI/WCAG21/Understanding/parsing#intent), replacing “In content implemented using markup languages” with “For non-web documents or software that use markup languages, in such a way that the markup is separately exposed and available to assistive technologies and accessibility features of software or to a user-selectable user agent” and replacing the WCAG notes with notes applicable to non-web documents and software.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 4.1.1](https://www.w3.org/WAI/WCAG21/Understanding/parsing#intent), replacing “In content implemented using markup languages” with “For non-web documents or software that use markup languages, in such a way that the markup is separately exposed and available to assistive technologies and accessibility features of software or to a user-selectable user agent” and replacing the WCAG notes with notes applicable to non-web documents and software.

 With this substitution, it would read: